RobertGregg/CellularPotts.jl/docs/src/index.md

 positionCells!(cpm)
 ```

 Our model is more ready for simulation!
-This can be done using the using the `ModelStep!` function, interactively through the `CellGUI()` function, or recorded as a gif using `cpmSaveGif`
+This can be done using the using the `ModelStep!` function, interactively through the `CellGUI` function, or recorded as a gif using `recordCPM`

 ```
-cpmSaveGif()
+recordCPM("HelloWorld.gif", cpm)
 ```